 Our major research interests include (1) operating systems and system software, (2) big-data systems, (3) maching learning for systems, (4) systems for machine learning, and (5) emerging computer systems and architectures.

-We are working on the redesign, optimization, and refactoring of system software and operating systems (e.g., the Linux kernel) for high-performance storage media.
-Our main research interests include: 1) optimizing storage engines of data-intensive applications (e.g., key-value store and DBMS), 2) developing new file systems or memory management systems for fast storage like flash-based SSDs, 3) refactoring storage firmware (e.g., a flash translation layer) to realize higher I/O performance with better economics in terms of power, space, and costs.
-In particular, cross-layer optimizations that co-optimize various layers in a vertical manner are one of our primary interests.
+We are system guys; we are working on the design, optimization, and refactoring of system software and operating systems, particularly the Linux kernel, for high-performance memory and storage media.
+Our main research interests include: 1) optimizing storage engines for data-intensive applications (e.g., key-value store and DBMS), 2) developing memory management engines for next-generation non-volatile memory (e.g., Intel’s Optane), 3) designing file systems for emerging storage devices (e.g., ZNS and Key-value SSDs), and 4) refactoring storage firmware (e.g., a flash translation layer) to realize higher I/O performance with better economics in terms of power, space, and costs.

-We are developing a high-performance nonvolatile storage platform.
+Many of our research topics are highly associated with emerging computing systems that push more intelligence near data.
+To pursue this goal, we are developing a high-performance memory and storage platform.
 Our storage prototype is based on Xilinx Ultra-scale ZCU102 which is equipped with ARM Cortex-A53 CPU, ARM Cortex-R5 CPU, 4GB DRAM, and FPGA fabrics.
 An in-house flash card is directly attached to the ZCU102 though high-speed FMC ports.
-This prototype board enables us to develop and evaluate a variety of storage management algorithms, such as a flash translation layer, and even in-store computing accelerators.
-In addition to ZCU102, our group also has another storage prototype boards, including DragonFire Cards, which are also being used for our storage firmware study.
+This prototype board enables us to develop and evaluate a variety of storage management algorithms and in-store computing accelerators.
+In addition to ZCU102, our group also has another prototype boards, including DragonFire Cards and Xilinx Alveo, which are also being used for our near-data processing study.